Understanding MCA & DOLS in Mental Health Care

 – Ensure staff training on MCA and DoLS

-– Develop policies consistent with MCA Code of Practice
+– Develop policies consistent with the MCA Code of Practice

 – Identify potential DoLS situations and request authorisations